Cancer Doctor

 IV Vitamin C

 High-dose IV vitamin C therapy is a natural, yet powerful intervention that is a cornerstone in most integrative and complementary cancer care programs around the world.
-It has been used since the 1950s as a tool to selectively target and eliminate cancer cells without damaging healthy cells or causing side effects.
+It has been used since the 1950s in the treatment of cancer and is believed by many alternative healthcare practitioners to be a potent anti-cancer agent with the ability to selectively target and eliminate cancer cells without damaging healthy cells or causing side effects [1] [10].

-However, in order to achieve therapeutic benefits, vitamin C must be administered intravenously (directly into the bloodstream via an IV drip) and at sufficiently high doses [2].
-It is not possible to achieve the same potent anti-cancer effects when vitamin C is taken orally.
+There has been controversy over the years surrounding vitamin C due to a lack of understanding of the inherent difference between oral and intravenous administration [1].
+In order to achieve therapeutic levels of vitamin C it must be administered intravenously (directly into the bloodstream via an IV drip) and at sufficiently high doses [1] [2] [15].
+It is not possible to achieve the same blood plasma levels of vitamin C and related potential anti-cancer activity when vitamin C is taken orally [15].

 The use of high-dose vitamin C as a cancer therapy began in the 1950s.
 William McCormick, a Canadian physician, observed that cancer patients often had low vitamin C levels and presented with symptoms similar to scurvy.
 This led McCormick to formulate the hypothesis that vitamin C may help to prevent cancer from spreading to healthy tissues by increasing collagen production.